So they proposed two, Joseph called Barsabbas,

 My theory is that JcBwwakaJ has gone unnoticed because the people who get to make those decisions are the type of people who get picked for stuff, so it doesn’t occur to them.
 They want to go with winners.
 But I can’t think of a better patron saint for the rest of us.

 Of course the most appropriate outcome is that no one will notice and my efforts will fail.
-But still.
+But not in the eyes of God, and that’s really what matters.

 Saints Matthias and JcBwwakaJ, pray for us!